 Needs, Conditions, Circumstances: After assessing the needs, conditions, and circumstances of our unduplicated students, the district determined that students attending Buena Vista need additional support to attend school and graduate.
-On the California Dashboard, Buena Vista's low-income students' graduation rate was red (65.3%) for 2019-20.
+On the California Dashboard, Buena Vista's low-income students graduation rate was red (65.3%) for 2019-20.
 It was determined that some students with children drop out of school or have low attendance due to lack of childcare services.
-To remove barriers of teen parenthood and ensure school attendance and graduation, 2.31 full-time equivalent (FTE) teaching staff is allocated to offer supports at the infant and toddler center.
+To remove barriers of teen parenthood and ensure school attendance and graduation, FTE is allocated to offer supports at the infant and toddler center.